cloudshare360/home-automation/readme.md

-Note: Thanks to Vija , Sutton Fields for providing inputs (Vijay is using C7 Model where he is able to connect to )
+Note: Thanks to Vija , Sutton Fields for providing inputs Vijay is using C7 Model where he is able to connect to
+- List of Items
   * Front Door Lock is working
   * Cam need to be replaced with Ring or Blink or any other systems, Cam need to be monitored using repective app
   * Garage can not be used need to be my myq app
   * Temperature control can be used with Hubitat